 “I got you, you are not alone in this.
 You were never alone, Jesus has you in the palm of His hands.
 God loves you no matter what, and with His leading, we are going to walk through this valley and come out at the end.”

-‘Lord Jesus, I need you, I cannot, but You can.’
+‘Lord Jesus, I need you, I cannot, only You can.’

 Suddenly, I didn’t feel like I was falling anymore, someone knew I had a problem, and He was willing to help me.
 He had been there all along, and now I just had to let Him take over.
-Tears welled up in my eyes and I let them fall down my cheeks as I joined the worship song that was already half-way through.
+Tears welled up in my eyes and I let them fall down my cheeks as I joined the worship song that was almost finished.